-Marketing campaigns always include a message or offering that is new, and requires creativity.
-Yet, campaigns don’t pay off without defining and describing the right elements of which they consist.
+Marketing campaigns always include a message or offering that is new and creative.
+However, campaigns often don’t pay off without defining and describing the right elements of which they consist.
 Smart Insights has a hands-on template ready for marketeers to create a campaign from scratch.
 This template aims to provide feasibility and integration of the six elements a campaign should have.
-Nonetheless, campaigns are less effective without being a part of a Digital Marketing strategy wherein all elements have a clear foundation.
-Let’s plunge into each of these steps.
+Nonetheless, campaigns are less effective without being a part of a Digital Marketing strategy where all elements have a clear foundation.
+Let’s dive into each of these steps.

 Marketing Campaign Goals

-First define what you want to realize.
+First, define what you want to achieve.
 Digital marketing campaigns are highly effective methods that serve to accelerate achievements of objectives that are included in the baseline of a strategy.
-Don’t forget to include KPI’s to keep a trace of the performance of the campaign after launching it.
+Don’t forget to include KPI’s to keep track of the performance of the campaign after launching it.

 One of the best Digital Marketing Campaigns of 2019 was Calvin Klein teaming up with celebrities on Social media to ‘Tell their story’ – and here it comes: with an objective to stimulate conversations.
 This worked out well, helping Shawn Mendes hit the top 101 brands twice that year.

 Secondly, define your audience.
 Do so by keeping the campaign consistent and relevant to the chosen personas in order to make the campaign fit in their customer journey.
 Make sure you have comprehensive insights on your audience and understand your ability to influence their behaviour e.g. the specific time and place when they are keen to interact with you.

 Campaign Messages and Offering

 Upon last mentioned, it’s time to plan your communication intent.
 Will the campaign be mainly informative to trigger the interest in a product, or are you trying to get product testimonials?
 Coherent campaigns always include a message and an proposal that depend on your objectives and targets.